 4 Minutes with a Miler - Leo Manzano

-Podcast series kicks off with Leo Manzano discussing why the Mile is important, breaking four minutes, and the Manzano Mile.
-It is hosted by Duncan Larkin with the audio available below and through the iTunes store, in addition to the complete transcript below.
+Podcast series kicks off with Leo Manzano discussing why the Mile is important, breaking 4 minutes, and the Manzano Mile.
+It is hosted by Duncan Larkin with the audio available below and through the iTunes store, in addition to the complete video and transcript below.

 Greetings, this is Duncan Larkin with Bring Back the Mile.
 Our first installment of “Four Minutes with a Miler” is with 2008 Olympian and this year’s U.S. Indoor Champion in the 1500 meters, Leo Manzano.
 Leo welcome to the program and thank you for speaking with us.

 Leo Manzano: Thank you, Duncan.
 I appreciate it.